Fomalhaut: Nomenclature

 In July 2014, the International Astronomical Union (IAU) launched NameExoWorlds, a process for giving proper names to certain exoplanets.
 The process involved public nomination and voting for the new names.
-In December 2015, the IAU announced the winning name was Dagon for Fomalhaut b.
+In December 2015, the IAU announced "Dagon" as the winning name for Fomalhaut b.
 The winning name was proposed by Todd Vaccaro and forwarded by the St. Cloud State University Planetarium of St. Cloud, Minnesota, United States of America, to the IAU for consideration.
 Dagon was a Semitic deity, often represented as half-man, half-fish.